jesskelsall/astarus/astarus/geography/kardan/south-east-kardan.md

 The south east of [Kardan](README.md) is a temperate region that lends itself well to farming, with snow-capped mountains to its north and dense forests typically at their base.
 Between here and the sea lie fertile plains that are kept wet by the 4 rivers coming off the mountains, and the rain that falls when the clouds hit the mountains.

-To its south west is the [Sea of Songs](../sea-of-songs.md), which contains the island of Kardanis.
+To its south east is the [Sea of Songs](../sea-of-songs.md), which contains the island of Kardanis.

 The entire south east is controlled by the [Kingdom of Astor](../../civilisations/kingdom-of-astor/README.md).